silence-tang/gpt-3.5-turbo-chatbot/README.md

 - If you want to send a message by typing, feel free to type any questions in the text area then press the "Send" button.

-- If you want to send a message by talking, feel free to press the "Audio" button and ask your question.
+- If you want to send a message by talking, feel free to press the "Record" button and ask your question.

+- If you want the bot to answer you by talking, tick the "is_talk" button.

 - You can set the time(second) for recording your audio by `RECODE_SECONDS`, which is set to 5 by default.